7 signs that it’s time to re-evaluate your statutory audit approach

 - You have foreign locations that are audited twice – once for the global audit ,then again for the statutory audit

-Now what?
-Five steps to managing your global statutory audit challenge
+Answered yes to one or more of these statements?
+Consider these five steps to managing your global statutory audit challenge